sgraine/point-label-aware-superpixels/README.md

-# Repository for Point Label Aware Superpixels Code
+# Repository for Point Label Aware Superpixels
 The official repository for the paper: 'Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery'

 \[[arXiv](https://arxiv.org/abs/2202.134874)]